zero-day-labs/riscv-iommu/README.md

 | AxMMUSSIDV | The transaction includes a valid *process_id* |

 ### **Integration into a CVA6-based SoC**
-This IOMMU IP was integrated into a [CVA6-based SoC](https://github.com/zero-day-labs/cva6/tree/feat/iommu) with support for the RISC-V hypervisor extension, along with some instances of the [PULP iDMA](https://github.com/pulp-platform/iDMA) module to issue memory transfers.
+The IOMMU IP was integrated into a [CVA6-based SoC](https://github.com/zero-day-labs/cva6/tree/feat/iommu) with support for the RISC-V hypervisor extension, along with some instances of the [PULP iDMA](https://github.com/pulp-platform/iDMA) module to issue memory transfers.

 The diagram below shows the target SoC after the integration of the IOMMU IP (and required DMA modules).
 To connect multiple DMA devices to the translation request port of the IOMMU, we developed a DMA arbiter with a single master interface.